Kenya Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay in Kenya?
+How much income tax will I pay as an employee in Kenya?

-Kenya has a progressive tax system with five income tax brackets ranging from 10% on the first KES 288,000 to 35% on income above KES 9,600,000.
-You'll receive a personal relief credit of KES 28,800 per year to reduce your tax liability, and your taxable income is calculated after deducting NSSF, SHIF, and Affordable Housing Levy contributions.
+Kenya has a progressive income tax system with five tax brackets ranging from 10% on your first KES 288,000 to 35% on income above KES 9,600,000.
+You'll also receive a personal relief of KES 28,800 per year (KES 2,400 per month) that reduces your tax bill.
+The exact amount depends on your salary and which brackets your income falls into.

-What are the mandatory deductions from my salary in Kenya?
+What deductions are taken from my salary in Kenya?

-As an employee in Kenya, you'll have three main mandatory deductions: NSSF (National Social Security Fund) capped at KES 4,320 per year, SHIF (Social Health Insurance Fund) at 2.75% of your gross salary, and the Affordable Housing Levy at 1.5% of your gross salary.
-All three are deductible from your taxable income, which reduces your overall income tax burden.
+As an employee in Kenya, you'll have three main deductions from your gross salary: NSSF (National Social Security Fund) at KES 4,320 per year, SHIF (Social Health Insurance Fund) at 2.75% of your salary, and the Affordable Housing Levy at 1.5% of your salary.
+All three are deductible from your taxable income, which means they reduce the amount of income subject to tax.

 Compare Kenya with other countries